Visiona/project_cli_tetris/README.md

 save the latest score to the top ten scores

 #check position
-compare the current points with the scroes in the list
+compare the current points with the scores in the list